sreeram-io/project-zeus/src/data/story/indians-in-britain.md

 ## Pleasant stories

-I was surprised when a colleague of mine, Ade, told me I'm one of the smartest persons he knows.
+I was surprised when a colleague of mine, Ad, told me I'm one of the smartest persons he knows.
 And I was like WTF?
 In India, I was just average.

-One of my best friends is a Greek geek, Pavlos, who lives in London who has setup his own business there.
+One of my best friends is a Greek geek, Pa, who lives in London who has setup his own business there.

 My collegues were amazing.
-Anurag, Joel, Simon, Julie, Ade, Miguel, Graham and a lot of others.
+An, Jo, Si, Ju, Ad, Mi, Gr and a lot of others.
 They were eager to talk, to listen, to party.
 Going to work was a pleasure.
 We were like a family for 3 years delivering great things.
 I wish that time never ended.

 I made friends with the Turkish restaurant owners of Cirrik in Dalston.
 I am sure they'd recognize me the next time I see them because I was a regular there.

-Once during a conversation about Brexit and immigration, I was talking about the insecurities I had as an immigrant and my friend Jenna insisted that I'm more a Londoner than an immigrant.
+Once during a conversation about Brexit and immigration, I was talking about the insecurities I had as an immigrant and my friend Je insisted that I'm more a Londoner than an immigrant.
 Even I myself didnt think like that.
 That was a warm experience.

-A friend of mine, Matina, travelled to India recently and said she had one of the best experiences ever.
+A friend of mine, Ma, travelled to India recently and said she had one of the best experiences ever.
 I visited Beligum with her.

-I had a friend, Rosie, who I talked to about my insecurities and she put up a good effort to help me out of it.
+I had a friend, Ro, who I talked to about my insecurities and she put up a good effort to help me out of it.
 A true Londoner.

-Last but not the least, Corrie, who was my flatmate for a year, we became good friends very quickly, I used to share the things I cooked with her, she cooked me Italian Risotto, we talked about all random things under the earth, we still do even after all those times.
+Last but not the least, Co, who was my flatmate for a year, we became good friends very quickly, I used to share the things I cooked with her, she cooked me Italian Risotto, we talked about all random things under the earth, we still do even after all those times.

 ## Bad things